Abbreviations and Definitions

 Here we present a list of abbreviations and definitions that are used on the website and in funding round documentation.

 Applicant – A single for-profit Energy Service Provider (ESP) applying for BGFA1 funding

-BGFA – Beyond the Grid Fund for Africa (a separate funding facility set up and managed by NEFCO and implemented on the ground in partnership with REEEP)
+BGFA – Beyond the Grid Fund for Africa (a funding facility set up and managed by Nefco and implemented in partnership with REEEP as Implementation Manager)

 BGFZ – Beyond the Grid Fund for Zambia (a pilot programme initiated by Sweden with REEEP acting as Sweden’s implementing agent)

 Concept Note Template – Annex A in the Pre-Qualification Guidelines contains a concept note template, which Applicants/Lead Applicants are requested to fill in online and submit during the Pre-Qualification stage

 Consortium Member – A for-profit or non-profit entity forming part of a Project Consortium

 Country Programme – BGFA Call for Proposals are organised into currently five different Country Programmes – Burkina Faso, Liberia, Zambia, Mozambique and Uganda